Outburn-IL/foob-docs/configuration.md

 | SSLConfig | Specifies which SSL configuration should be used to call the FUME server |
 | SSLCheckServerIdentity | In debugging mode, if your FUME service instance is protected by a self-signed SSL certificate, This option should be disabled|

-You may use any numner of `FumeTransformOperation` class components.
-It is handy if you plan to use multiple FUME transformations using different mappings.
+You may add any number of `FumeTransformOperation` class components.
+It is handy if you plan to use multiple FUME transformations using different mappings and content types.

-When transformation an incoming message into the HL7 FHIR format is completed, the `FumeTransformOperation` component registers a new message of type `FumeTransformResponse` in the IRIS Messages journal.
+When the transformation of the incoming message into HL7 FHIR format is completed, the `FumeTransformOperation` component registers a new message of type `FumeTransformResponse` in the IRIS Messages journal.

 If the transformation process is completed with an error, the component writes an error message to the IRIS event log.